SaturnAerospaceKSP/Falcon_9_Software/Readme_HowTo.txt

 //

 Hello!
 I am glad you are using my software.
 This document outlines the use tutorial and how to prepare the scripts & vehicle prior to your first launch!

+In order to understand how to use the software, please visit the GitHub page: https://github.com/SaturnAerospaceKSP/Falcon_9_Software